-"Paternity" refers to the legal establishment of who is the father of a child.
-While the identity of a child's biological mother is usually by nature easy to establish, the father's identity may in some cases be uncertain.
-Paternity issues often arise in cases involving child support, but they can also be important in relation to adoption, inheritance, custody, visitation, and health care.
+"Paternity" refers to the establishment of who is the legal father of a child.
+The identity of a child's biological mother is easy to establish.
+However, the father's identity may be uncertain.
+Paternity issues often arise in cases involving the following:

-The following paternity law introduction will help you understand the process for establishing paternity and the legal significance that it carries.
+This paternity law introduction will help you understand the process of establishing paternity.
+It will also explain the legal significance paternity carries.

 Paternity Actions in Court